 If your engine is screaming for attention, it could need a little more lubrication.
-A lack in moisture will cause gears to grind and other parts to run louder than usual.
+A lack of moisture will cause gears to grind and other parts to run louder than usual.

-An oil leak or excess of motor oil could result in blue or white smoke from you exhaust pipe.
-Without inhaling it, check to see what color your exhaust is the next time your start the engine.
+An oil leak or excess of motor oil could result in blue or white smoke from your exhaust pipe.
+Without inhaling it, check to see what color your exhaust is the next time you start the engine.

 Sometimes your vehicle will let you know its due for an oil change by simply illuminating the check engine light.